Imagine the Possibilities of a Career with

 Jason started his career with UCS as a School Aged Child Care (SACC) assistant right out of high school.
 While he was unsure what his future career would entail, the flexible schedule of the SACC program provided him the opportunity to work through college and he was later promoted to a SACC director.

 A degree in education seemed like a natural fit and his experience with UCS Community Education gave him the edge he needed when looking for a full-time teaching role.
-Today, he is now the principal at Beacon Tree Elementary.
+He was principal at Beacon Tree Elementary prior to retiring in 2023.

 Meet Kim O'Keefe